13.4. Binary Trees: Template Examples

 Associative Data Structures

-Generally, data structures organize data independently of the data's type.
-So, the structure organizes integers the same way it organizes instances of a Person class.
-However, binary trees order the data they store, enabling fast searches but requiring the data to be relatively orderable.
+Generally, data structures organize data independently of the data's type and access individual data items by their position in the structure.
+Programs search associative data structures for a key.
+A key is a portion of the stored data, and if the program locates the key in the structure, it can access all the associated data.
+For example, if the structure stores instances of the Person class and searches for a person's name, it can retrieve all data associated with that person.
+Binary trees order or organize the data they store, enabling fast searches but requiring the data to be relatively orderable.
 The following description and subsequent binary tree implementations assume that the data stored in the tree can be ordered and compared with the < and == operators, respectively.
 The fundamental types order naturally with the less-than operator - 5 < 10 - and compare with the equality operator - 10 == 10.
-However, programmers must overload these operators when storing objects in the, or create another ordering mechanism such as a comparator.
+However, objects in a tree require a different ordering mechanism.
+Programmers can overload the relational operators for the class whose objects the tree stores, or they can create a comparator.
+Programmers can implement comparators as functions passed as argument by pointer, or as functors (objects the act like functions).

 To lay a foundation for presenting the binary tree operations, we need to extend our computer science vocabulary, and revisiting some data structures we've studied previously is helpful.
 A stack typically only allows a program to access the data at a single position, the stack's top, making the insert (push), search (peek), and remove (pop) operations relatively fast, but also limiting the problems stacks can solve.
-Arrays are more flexible, allowing programs to access array elements with any index value in the range of 0 .. size-1, making the search operation fast.
-Inserting new data at the end of a partially filled array or removing data from the end are also fast operations but are slow and tedious operations at other positions (see Inserting data into an array).
+Arrays are more flexible, allowing programs to access any array element with an index in the range 0 .. size-1, making the search operation relatively fast.
+Inserting new data at the end of a partially filled array or removing data from the end are also fast operations, but are slow and tedious operations at other positions (see Inserting data into an array).
 Linked lists improve the insert and remove operations but slow the search.
 Most linked lists access data by its position in the list.
 However, we saw with the CList that it is possible to access list data with a key, which is how binary trees operate.

 Word